July 2009 (Part 2)

 Then, today, I practiced outside in the early morning.
 I had no clock to look at; I focused mainly on doing the stance properly and relaxing.
 Right away, I "felt" relaxed and "sinking" into my stance.
 No tensing the buttocks, no wobbling legs, no pain in the thighs.
 In fact, because I was so used to pain in the practice, I thought I was doing it wrong!

 I am proud of you.
 You have done everything correctly.
-You are a shining example that by following instructions respectfully from book or website, one can get good results practicing on his own.
+You are a shining example that by following instructions respectfully from a book or a website, one can get good results practicing on his own.

 Your last sentence above is interesting.
 This, in fact, was exactly what some students reported to me.
 Many of their friends, who learned from other teachers, considered a training session fruitful only when they suffered pain!